A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Talk about city life and urban spaces;
+Talk about city life and quality of life;

-Describe changes in a city over time;
+Describe changes in a place over time;

 Organize and present a guided visit;

-Comment on a novel or a text;
+Comment on a text or cultural document;

-Describe housing and improvements to quality of life;
+Describe housing and improvements to daily life;

 Describe a work of art and give an appreciation;